M-Zuber/npm-watch/README.md

 This module does very little but run [`nodemon`](http://npm.im/nodemon) for you, all credit for the reliable file watching and process restarting should go to there.

+## Gotchas
+Because `npm-watch` proxies nodemon, you may be limited on the file extensions you are able to watch.
+Take a look [here in the nodemon docs](https://github.com/remy/nodemon#specifying-extension-watch-list) to see what file extensions are supported.

 ## License

 MIT